signify-nz/silverstripe-security-headers/README.md

   enable_reporting: false
 ```

-Note that this does not disable the endpoint or remove the report from the CMS - it only stops the endpoint from being _automatically_ added to the Content-Security-Policy heade
+Note that this does not disable the endpoint or remove the report from the CMS - it only stops the endpoint from being _automatically_ added to the Content-Security-Policy header

 If `enable_reporting` is set to false, the value of `use_report_to` (see above) no longer matters